-There was no other investor relation function held in FPE2020 except for the AGM held on 27 May 2019.
-At the AGM, the Directors and external auditors were present to answer any relevant questions that were posed by the shareholders.
+There was no other investor relation function held in FYE2021 except for the 16th AGM held on 24 August 2020.
+At the 16th AGM, all the Directors and external auditors were present to answer any relevant questions that were posed by the shareholders.